camdar87/OE2/backup_plan/README.md

 ## recovery plan
 - Define recovery objectives: Determine how quickly you need to recover critical systems and data after a disaster.

-- we should update the plan for any changes we make to what is being backed up.
+- We should update the plan for any changes we make to what is being backed up.